AmeliePick/CrusaderKings3-Scripts/Gameplay/ReligionRemake/README.md

+***In developing***

 This changes unlocks and remakes some interactions.
-It usefull if a player has a religious head title.
+It useful if a player has a religious head title and more and more.
+This list of feature will be updated while developing.

-Changes:
+# Changes:
 ## Interactions
 If you are a religious head of NPC's faith or you are a chaplain of the NPC, you can:
 + Excommunicate/lift the NPC.